xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

 ## Outline

-You should find that some Azure resources have been created for you in a resource group with a name ending in "M12_Pt2".
+This exercise is separate from the morning exercise - you should find that some Azure resources have been created for you in a new resource group with a name ending in "M12_Pt2".
 This consists of an App Service and associated App Service Plan with "non-iac" in the name, along with an SQL Database and associated SQL Server.

 During this exercise we will: